By GlobalReach Technology’s Chief Security Officer, Dr Chris Spencer.

 For the cafe, train operator, stadium or retailer operating the Wi-Fi service, this can damage the user experience, and is a barrier to communicating with customers who are on-site using the venue’s branded Wi-Fi service.

 Behind these problems is the way that captive portals have traditionally intercepted the user authentication request and redirected it to a login web page.
 When these HTTPS requests are accepted they can result in a client error.
-We’ve all been on the receiving end of those frustrating security and privacy alerts telling us to return to a ‘safe’ network or being shown the wrong page.
-When we want to get online with a good cup of coffee, this is a frustrating problem and can damage the brand experience.
+We’ve all been on the receiving end of those frustrating security and privacy alerts telling us to return to a ‘safe’ network.
+When we want to get online, this is a frustrating problem and can damage the brand experience.

-The good news if you’re providing a Wi-Fi service is that the new CAPPORT API makes this process smoother and more consistent for users of all operating systems.
+The good news if you’re providing guest Wi-Fi is that this new API makes the user journey smoother and more consistent.

 What does the CAPPORT API change?

-When a user joins a Wi-Fi network, the new API provides their device with an address via Dynamic Host Configuration Protocol (DHCP).
-This allows the network to advertise that it is ‘captive’ when a device first joins, instead of the previous traffic interception process.
+When a user authenticates, the new API provides their device with an address via Dynamic Host Configuration Protocol (DHCP).
+This allows the network to advertise that it is ‘captive’ , instead of the previous traffic interception process.